nus-cs2103-AY2223S2/tp/docs/team/bisceto.md

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to increase/decrease the quantity of a food item.
+* **New Feature**: Added the ability to increase and decrease the quantity of a food item.

     - What it does: It allows the user to increase or decrease the quantity of a food item by a specific quantity.
 If no quantity is specified, it will increase/decrease the quantity of the specified food item by 1.